Why Is My Pizza Dough Too Sticky?

 Not every flour can handle the same amount of water, even if the protein number on the bag looks decent.

 A few years ago, I tried baking an 80% hydration bread recipe from the US with Swedish flour.
-It kept spreading and turning into a flat loaf.
+The dough kept spreading, and I kept adding more flour to save it, but it still turned into a flat loaf.
 In the end, I realized the problem was not me — the flour was simply too weak for that level of hydration.

 What to do instead of adding more flour right away

-1. Give the flour time to absorb the water
+1. Autolyse: Give the flour time to absorb the water

-2. Don’t add all the water at once
+2. Double hydration: don’t add all the water at once

-Start with part of the water, begin kneading, and build some strength first.
-Then gradually work in the rest of the water once the dough already has structure.
-It is much easier to manage a wetter dough this way than dumping everything in from the beginning and fighting a sticky mess.
+Begin kneading with that smaller amount first and build some strength in the dough.
+Then gradually work in the remaining water once the dough already has some structure.
+It is much easier to manage wetter dough this way than dumping all the water in from the beginning and fighting a sticky mess.

 4. Keep the dough cool